 The National Secular Society has serious concerns about the wearing of the burka (full veil with face covering) or niqab (face covering), relative to their symbolic role and the subjugation of women; their making an issue of female gender and sexuality; their potential to cover-up evidence of abuse; and their potential to hinder a woman's communicative abilities and integration within civil society.

-These concerns notwithstanding, the NSS opposes any attempt to legally ban the burka or niqab.
-We do so on two grounds of principle: a woman's right to choose what she wears, i.e. her right to free expression; and her right to religious freedom.
+These concerns notwithstanding, the NSS does not support attempts to legally ban the burka or niqab.
+We oppose a general 'burka ban' two grounds of principle: a woman's right to choose what she wears, i.e. her right to free expression; and her right to religious freedom.

 An individual's right to express herself and to freely practise her religion constitute two of the fundamental principles upon which the NSS's ideal of secularism is based.
 We reject any legal interference with these principles, provided their realisation does not unjustifiably undermine the rights and freedoms of others.

 The NSS sees as unjust and paradoxical, any attempt to promote freedom for women by limiting their freedom to dress and practice their religion in the way that they choose.
 Forcing a woman not to wear a burka or niqab contravenes a woman's right to choose in the same way that forcing her to wear one does; both cases represent an attempt to control the woman and dictate how she should express herself.

 A law which prohibits the burka and niqab also punishes the very women society is seeking to liberate.
 The NSS takes the position that if a woman is being forced to wear the burka or niqab, the person forcing her to do so should be punished – not the victim of that enforcement.